elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240718.md

 - **ACTION**: How is the topic space being organized (e.g., component/subsystem driven)?
 - **ACTION**:  Can LFSCS present on the minimal kernel and emulation?
 (Building a conversation towards "Could this be used for targeting our use case?")

+Boeing is adding a new LFSCS focal to support architecture and subsystem discussions.

 ## Discussion on Features for Aerospace